 Sometimes when you eat popcorn, you’ll find a bunch of unpopped or partially popped kernels at the bottom of the bag.
-These should be avoided especially when you have braces.
+You might already stay away from these, but since you're wearing braces, you want to be extra careful.
 The hard kernels can be damaging to your braces and might destroy the brackets.
-While most people already stay away from those unpopped pieces of popcorn, you should be extra careful.

 Brush Your Teeth

 Carry a small toothbrush in your purse or car so you’re ready to brush wherever you go.
-You can even buy disposable toothbrushes that come with whitening toothpaste — seems like a very easy solution to help you eat popcorn with braces.
+You can even buy disposable toothbrushes that come with a small tube of toothpaste — seems like a very easy solution to help you eat popcorn with braces.